Social Unrest: The impacts of socioeconomic crises on aviation security

 Sean Patrick

-Sean is an Aviation Security Analyst for Osprey Flight Solutions, his role is to assess risks and trends, looking at how ongoing and one-time events can impact the security of operators globally.
+Sean is a Senior Aviation Security Analyst for Osprey, his role is to assess risks and trends, looking at how ongoing and one-time events can impact the security of operators globally.
 His main focus is on Africa and Asia, and takes a special interest in the impact that civil unrest, insurgencies and conflict can have on operational security.

 Sean has worked in the security and travel industry for nearly eight years, and has provided intelligence and analysis on land, maritime and aviation operations, with a special focus on high- and extreme-risk environments, including locations affected by active conflicts, civil unrest and severe criminality.